Niue Budget Itinerary: 7 Days

 Day 5 – Check Out Matapa Chasm, Talava Arches and the Limu Pools

-First, we suggest heading north to the villages of Hikutavake and Namukulu, which have a whole bunch of amazing coastal attractions accessible by sea tracks.
-Note that these attractions for snorkelling are tide-dependent, so change the order you visit them according to the appropriate tide.
+There’s so much to see on the calmer side of the island, including snorkelling hotspots, that you might want to take your exploration on the west coast a little slower.
+First, head north to the villages of Hikutavake and Namukulu, which have a whole bunch of amazing coastal attractions.
+Note that these attractions for snorkelling are tide-dependent, so change the order you visit them according to the tide – get more advice in Tide Times in Niue: Essential for Your Trip!

 Limu Pools